MathML/website/README.md

 $ jekyll server
 ~~~

-and open http://localhost:4000/ at yours web browser.
+and open http://localhost:4000/ in your web browser.